SystemsApproach/private5g/software/smallcell.rst

 Validating Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Regardless of which version of the Control Plane you run, 4G or 5G,
+Regardless of whether you bring up a 4G or 5G version of the Control
-the UPF pod implements the Core's User Plane.
-To verify that the UPF
+Plane, the UPF pod implements SD-Core's User Plane.
+To verify that the
-is propertly connected to the network (which is important because the
+UPF is propertly connected to the network (which is important because
-UPF has to connect to the radio), you can check to see that the
+the UPF has to connect to the radio), you can check to see that the
 Macvlan networks ``core`` and ``access`` are properly configured on
 your server.
 This can be done using ``ifconfig``, and you should see
 results similar to the following: